s192275/Recipie-Application-With-RAG/README.md

 ## Recipe Application with RAG ##
-In this project, a recipe application has been prepared with the RAG method using Google Gemini.
+In this project, a recipe application has been prepared with the RAG method using Google Gemini 2.0-Flash.
 If the question asked by the user is in the source pdf it retrieves from source, else it finds the answer to the question from the internet in an agentic way.

 ## Technologies Used ##
-haystack
+*haystack
-google-ai-haystack
+*google-ai-haystack
-streamlit
+*streamlit
-dotenv
+*dotenv

 ## Execution the Code ##
 An .env file is created after pulling the code.
 File content should be like this: